 14 saying to the sixth angel who had the trumpet: Release the four angels, those having been bound at the great river Euphrates.

 15 And the four angels were released, those having been prepared for the hour and day and month and year, that they should kill the third part of men

-The sixth trumpet sounds and the four angels are ready to kill one third of the people.
-Only four angels are needed to execute God’s will – killing of one third of humanity.
+The sixth trumpet sounds and the four angels are ready to kill one-third of the people.
+Only four angels are needed to execute God’s will – killing one-third of humanity.
 How great are the forces of heaven in power!
 When the next i.e. the 7th trumpet sounds, Christ comes with his angels.
 One of the trumpet sounds separates the saints and the living Christ’s own from the first resurrection and rapture to meet Jesus in the clouds.

 Also, Matthew writes about what happens after the days of tribulation: the sun is darkened, the powers of the heavens are shaken and the sign of the Son of Man can be seen in the sky and people see Jesus come with great power and glory.